The Healing Journey

 After serving as the Associate Pastor at Wellspring Church in Englewood, CO for 8 years, God called Rob to plant Church of the Advent, a journey that has stretched his faith and deepened his love for God and His people.
 Rob’s passions include mentoring, discipleship, and developing leaders for God’s church.

-Rev. Deacon Nick Hamilton
+Rev. Deacon Nick Hamilton - “the gospel and sexuality”

 Nick Hamilton and his wife live in Knoxville, Tennessee where they direct the collegiate ministry of The Navigators at The University of Tennessee.
 They are passionate about helping others experience the love of Christ within the context of intentional, holistic, embodied discipleship.
 Nick was ordained as a Deacon in June 2016 in the Anglican Diocese of the South and serves at Old North Abbey.